 - The root of this hierarchy will be the cloudinit.distros.networking.Networking class.
 This class will have a corresponding method for every cloudinit.net function that we identify to be involved in refactoring.
 Initially, these methods' implementations will simply call the corresponding cloudinit.net function.
 (This gives us the complete API from day one, for existing consumers.) - As the biggest differentiator in behaviour, the next layer of the hierarchy will be two subclasses: LinuxNetworking and BSDNetworking.
 These will be introduced in the initial PR. - When a difference in behaviour for a particular distro is identified, a new Networking subclass will be created.
-This new class should generally subclass either LinuxNetworking or BSDNetworking. - To be clear: Networking subclasses will only be created when needed, we will not create a full hierarchy of per-Distro subclasses up-front. - Each Distro class will have a class variable (cls.networking\cls) which points at the appropriate networking class (initially this will be either LinuxNetworking or BSDNetworking). - A helper function will be added which will determine the appropriate Distro subclass for the current system, instantiate it and return its net attribute.
-(This is the entry point for existing consumers to migrate to.) - Callers of refactored functions will change from calling cloudinit.net.<func> to distro.net. <func>, where distro is an instance of the appropriate Distro class for this system.
+This new class should generally subclass either LinuxNetworking or BSDNetworking. - To be clear: Networking subclasses will only be created when needed, we will not create a full hierarchy of per-Distro subclasses up-front. - Each Distro class will have a class variable (cls.networking_cls) which points at the appropriate networking class (initially this will be either LinuxNetworking or BSDNetworking). - When Distro classes are instantiated, they will instantiate cls.networking_cls and store the instance at self.networking.
+(This will be implemented in cloudinit.distros.Distro.init.) - A helper function will be added which will determine the appropriate Distro subclass for the current system, instantiate it and return its networking attribute.
+(This is the entry point for existing consumers to migrate to.) - Callers of refactored functions will change from calling cloudinit.net.<func> to distro. networking.<func>, where distro is an instance of the appropriate Distro class for this system.
 (This will require making such an instance available to callers, which will constitute a large part of the work in this project.)

-After the initial structure is in place, the work in this refactor will consist of replacing the cloudinit.net. some\func call in each cloudinit.distros.networking.Networking method with the actual implementation.
+After the initial structure is in place, the work in this refactor will consist of replacing the cloudinit.net. some_func call in each cloudinit.distros.networking.Networking method with the actual implementation.
 This can be done incrementally, one function at a time:

-- pick an unmigrated cloudinit.distros.networking.Networking method - find it in the list of bugs tagged net-refactor and assign yourself to it (see Managing Work/Tracking Progress below for more details) - refactor all of its callers to call the distro.net.<func> method on Distro instead of the cloudinit. net.<func> function.
-(This is likely to be the most time-consuming step, as it may require plumbing Distro objects through to places that previously have not consumed them.) - refactor its implementation from cloudinit.net into the Networking hierarchy (e.g. if it has an if/else on BSD, this is the time to put the implementations in their respective subclasses) - if part of the method contains distro-independent logic, then you may need to create new methods to capture this distro-specific logic; we don't want to replicate common logic in different Networking subclasses - if after the refactor, the method on the root Networking class no longer has any implementation, it should be converted to an abstractmethod
+- pick an unmigrated cloudinit.distros.networking.Networking method - find it in the list of bugs tagged net-refactor and assign yourself to it (see Managing Work/Tracking Progress below for more details) - refactor all of its callers to call the distro.networking.<func> method on Distro instead of the cloudinit.net.<func> function.
+(This is likely to be the most time-consuming step, as it may require plumbing Distro objects through to places that previously have not consumed them.) - refactor its implementation from cloudinit.net into the Networking hierarchy (e.g. if it has an if/else on BSD, this is the time to put the implementations in their respective subclasses) - if part of the method contains distro-independent logic, then you may need to create new methods to capture this distro-specific logic; we don't want to replicate common logic in different Networking subclasses

-- ensure that the new implementation has unit tests (either by moving existing tests, or by writing new ones) - ensure that the new implementation has a docstring - add any appropriate type annotations - note that we must follow the constraints described in the "Type Annotations" section above, so you may not be able to write complete annotations - we have type aliases defined in cloudinit.distros.networking which should be used when applicable - finally, remove it (and any other now-unused functions) from cloudinit.net (to avoid having two parallel implementations)
+- if after the refactor, the method on the root Networking class no longer has any implementation, it should be converted to an abstractmethod - ensure that the new implementation has unit tests (either by moving existing tests, or by writing new ones) - ensure that the new implementation has a docstring - add any appropriate type annotations - note that we must follow the constraints described in the "Type Annotations" section above, so you may not be able to write complete annotations - we have type aliases defined in cloudinit.distros.networking which should be used when applicable - finally, remove it (and any other now-unused functions) from cloudinit.net (to avoid having two parallel implementations)